- Enjoy a swim in the Red Sea at the Gulf of Aqaba

 Day 6: Dead Sea

 From Aqaba, you'll be driven to your beachfront hotel at the Dead Sea.
 Activities are plentiful, and this sunny locale at the world's lowest elevation truly offers something to suit every interest.
 Go for a swim or soak up the sun from a sandy beach.
-Alternatively, pay a visit to the Hammamat Ma'in, a group of natural hot springs and waterfalls funnelled into man-made pools and baths, or explore the nearby Mujib Nature Preserve.
+Alternatively, pay a visit to the Hammamat Ma'in, a group of natural hot springs and waterfalls funneled into man-made pools and baths, or explore the nearby Mujib Nature Preserve.
 You might also indulge in a mineral-rich mud wrap or another of the regional spa specialties known for their healing properties.

 Day 7: Departure from Amman